phR0ze/cyberlinux/README.md

 Manjaro's current tool set at the time.
 I soon realized that I had evolved my use of Manjaro so far beyond its original purpose that consuming updates from upstream Manjaro and other tasks were becoming complicated and tedious.
-Additionally I was more and more envious of pure Arch Linux and the goodness that was available by stying close to the source and began looking at Arch Linux directly.
+Additionally I was more and more envious of pure Arch Linux and the goodness that was available by staying close to the source and began looking at Arch Linux directly.

 **Arch Offline Install**